 EARLY MITSUBISHI vs YC&AC RUGBY MATCH REPORTS

 The All Mitsubishi Rugby Club was founded in 1928 and claims to be the oldest “club” team in Japan.
-This is because Japan has a very unique way of classifying and counting its teams and club.
+This is because Japan has a very unique way of classifying and counting its teams and clubs.
 In fact, its basic unit for counting is ‘teams’ and not ‘clubs.’
 In the 20th century teams were divided into six categories: primary schools, middle school, high school, university, company, and club.
 The first five are all “closed’ teams and the players are pupils, students or company employees.
 It is only the “club” category that is, in theory at least, “open.”
-The All Mitsubishi Club falls registered as a “club team” and not as a “company team” because its players are selected from all the Mitsubishi Group companies which has their own “company teams” like Mitsubishi Motors and Mitsubishi Corp..
-Other big groups of companies in Japan like the Mitsui Group followed suit and soon there were these ‘clubs.’
-Most of the “club teams” in Japan have been Old Boy teams like Acorn Club (celebrating its 75th anniversary this year), Ellis Club and Kurumi and they make up only a small percentage of the “teams” registered with the Japan Rugby Football Union (JRFU) as the 1959 JRFU data shows:
+The All Mitsubishi Club was registered as a “club” team and not as a “company” team because its players are selected from all the Mitsubishi Group companies.
+Some of the Mitsubishi companies like Mitsubishi Motors and Mitsubishi Corp. have their own “company” teams.
+Other big groups of companies in Japan like the Mitsui Group followed suit and soon there were several ‘club’ teams.
+Most of the “club” teams in Japan today are Old Boy teams like Acorn Club (celebrating its 75th anniversary this year), Ellis Club and Kurumi and they make up only a small percentage of the “teams” registered with the Japan Rugby Football Union (JRFU) as the 1959 JRFU data shows:

 In 2018 the All Mitsubishi Rugby Club celebrated the 60th anniversary of its founding by rugby star second row player and major figure in Japan’s early rugby history, OKAMURA Tetsunosuke, who learnt his rugby at Sanko (third Higher Normal School) which was the second rugby club to be formed in Japan and then at the Imperial University of Kyoto (Kyodai) where he captained the team.
 During RWC 2019 the All Mitsubishi Rugby Club played several friendly matches, including one on the YC&AC’s rugby ground.
 The final one was against the House of Commons and Lords team on the morning of the day that Japan beat Ireland.
 The House of Commons and Lords team had participated in the Parliamentary Rugby World Cup which is held just before the real RWC.
 This additional match was played because of the close relations between the Mitsubishi Club and the UK parliamentary team.
 As the parliamentary team was short of players, I had the honour of playing two of the four quarters.